MSF-UK/MSF-Dashboard/README.md

 The general idea is that the Dashboard relies on:
 + source files: */src_core/* which are both third-party librairies (in */src_core/lib/*) and librairies developped for this MSF-Dashboard (other files in */src_core/*).
 These files should not be changed for a 'simple' customization (change layout, text and reuse existing charts and functions).
-+ configuration files: */cfg_[name-your-custom-version-here]/* which are 3: *index.html* for the layout, *lang/lang.js* for the texts and their translation and *dev/dev-defined.js* to describe the data and the charts.
++ configuration files: */cfg_[name-your-custom-version-here]/* which are 3: *index.html* for the layout, *lang/lang.js* for the texts and their translation and *dev/dev-defined.js* to describe the data and the charts + the data files (geojson, population and medical data).

 To get started, you can consult the Example / Template section or the implementation examples of different charts (available soon):
 + [Bar Chart](http://braimbault.github.io/NA)